-Is there a part of your home that is a real feature, and has that 'wow factor'?
+Is there a part of your home that's a real feature, which has that 'wow factor'?
 Be it an interesting layout, a unique piece of furniture, a striking paint colour or even an unusual print, having a stand-out feature can become a talking point and something that makes your home unique.
 With our newly renovated house, that wow feature is most definitely the exposed beams on our pitched ceiling.
 Today I'm showing you the whole process of how we exposed the beams.
 It certainly was not without moments of tears and frustration, but the amazing transformation was more than worth it!

 Here's what the ceiling previously looked like in the living room, as you can see it was quite low.

 Because you walk straight into our living room through the front door, we knew that exposing the beams in this section would make a huge impact.
 It's tricky to see in this photo, but we also pushed back that little alcove where the front door is so we had even more space at the entryway.

 Two weeks into the build, we were told that we needed to move out, as the builders were ready to knock down the back wall and rip down the ceiling.
 I was surprised at how fast-moving it all was, and you can imagine how surreal it was to walk in at the end of the first demo day to see this!
 You can just see that main window (that had the curtains on it) covered by a black plastic sheet in this photo.
 I feel like the house looks so tiny in this photo compared to what it is now.

 So this was my first look at the exposed beams.
 And honestly?
 I was freaking out.
 I thought they looked awful, and I just could not even begin to visualize the end results.
 To me, it just looked like a whole lotta wood!
 And the exposed white brick was really throwing me.
 So, while Damian was feeling totally pumped, I was quietly panicking.